UK Council for Psychotherapy

 Avoiding Fear & What May Lay Underneath It When our own fear no longer grips us or saps our energy (see also Beliefs From Our Wounded Past, Fearful Place), we are more refreshed, freer to trust who we are.
 With the best will in the world we can't always avoid fear (and our fear based thoughts felt in our body), and the more we try to avoid fear, face our fear of feeling, the more it may mull away inside, residing somewhere in our body.
 When we acknowledge our fear, staying with it, are curious, we may also find out what other insecurities, self judgements and feelings lay behind it.
 Underneath our ball of fear (which may go back in our history) may live layers of other feelings, e.g. our sadness, anxiety.
 We may turn our fear-based thoughts to fear-based "truths" without checking whether these thoughts are based on fear or faith.
 Counselling & psychotherapy can help support us finding our own way through our fear, dropping our fears - shrinking & transforming them, differentiating between the facts, truth & imagined fears, so we can handle our pain, open our heart, listen to our inner voice.
 We may also unconsciously take on other people's fears.
 Discerning this and letting it go may be important.

 Catastrophising, Awfulising Reducing our exposure to mainstream media, social media, may help.
 Some of us may omnipotently believe we can control outcomes inside feel disappointed.
 "Catastrophising" or "awfulising" can be an aspect of our survival genes at play - the purpose of which is connected to anticipating worst outcomes, so we have a good chance of survival.
 We may therefore believe that if we continuously imagine, expect the worst things happening, preparing for worst case scenarios (see also Mind Reading - Jumping To Conclusions, Fortune Telling, Believing Our Beliefs), we can prevent disappointment or them happening and feel relieved when they don't.
-Yet this means we unnecessarily turn on our stress response and scare ourselves, which may be linked to our painbody.
+Yet this means we unnecessarily turn on our stress response and scare ourselves, which may be connected to our painbody.
 Our behaviour may also be linked to what's happening inside (maybe a belief from our wounded self, who is invested in suffering, because it may have been taught that god wants us to suffer) - see also Confirming Our Expectations.
 And if early care in our life was absent, this may impact on us now.
 Yet, holding a sense of learned helplessness, pessimism (or even nihilism), turning negative predictions into facts (or conspiracy theories), being fatalistic about change, can be our habit (see also Repetition Compulsion) as if somehow to drive us - imagining that if we don't do X, Y will happen (see also Magical Beliefs), as more fear becomes created and we may become martyr-like or have a freeze reaction.
 Rather than being stuck in self-doubt>, or worrying to stop bad things happening, the counselling may explore our critical thinking, how else we can view things, where we can transform our negative "What if?" concerns to "What if it works for me" - envisioning our desired future.
 (See also Impending Doom, Sense Of Dread)

 Counselling For Fear, Psychotherapy For Fear Fear can keep us stuck where we are (see also Physical Feelings, Somatic Reactions, Other Reactions) and we can remain small.
 We may be seeking help for our fear and the counselling & psychotherapy can offer support in overcoming fears, putting them in perspective.
 There may also be a mismatch between what is actually happening and what we tell ourself (we may also take our fears into our relationship, marriage).
 Witnessing our fear - observing it, as opposed to being our fear may help loosen its hold on us.
 (We may also notice that many of our fears don't materialise, and if they do, they are often not as bad as we feared.)
 It is through our thoughts and body that fear manifests, and getting familiar with how this personally shows up in us can help us towards dismantling fears' hold on us.
 From our fear, we may draw unhelpful conclusions compounded by any additional catastrophising we do (see also Impending Doom, Sense Of Dread).
 The therapy may explore our thinking patterns, beliefs, what we want to tell ourselves, what transforms our fear.
 Noticing our conditioned pattern of escaping from difficulties may help some.
 The stress therapy may include looking at concrete ways of learning how to stop scaring ourself, so the very thing we want or desire can be less scary & open up for us.
 Where we place our intent can support our courage or our fear so we may want to courageously find our way into our discomfort, fear and through the other side, which can seem counter-intuitive.
 Diminishing our fear, transforming it (maybe exploring, utilising our alter egos, subpersonalities), may be important for us and acting counter-intuitively against our fear, going towards it through graduated exposure may support us.
 We can't eradicate all fear, be fearless at times, yet we can be bigger than our fear - shrinking it so we no longer contract, evoke our courage to take action in spite of our fear and choose both courage and love over fear in our regular thoughts and actions releasing our free spirit, so our fear can be dismantled and no longer drives us.
 The therapy may also explore any unhelpful ways we choose to reinforce our fear by overly focusing on avoiding pain, disapproval, failure, conflict, and engulfment.
 The counselling may also explore ways we can trust life, choose to focus on pleasure, security, feeling at ease, self-approval and action - what we need to do in spite of our fear, choosing our desires over living from fears.
 Being in touch with our curiosity and willingness to learn, following our intuition, may support us moving away from our fear, coming from our heart, not always taking things seriously, lightening & loosening up, having fun, finding humour in things, dropping our fears, may also support us, alongside personal strategies to stand up to our fear and tap in to our own clarity, so we explore reasons behind our fear - whether it is valid and being resilient, considering alternative options to fear.
 (See also Relationship Help, Marriage Help - What Scares Us, Dropping Any Fears)